jestinas/dupfind/README.md

     	-s...Selection strategy: One of FIRST, SHORTESTPATH, LONGESTPATH -U...Unsafe comparison, but faster operation (only md5sum message digest comparison)

+The other arguments passed to the command line are treated as directories to scan.

 ## Requirements

 Requires the following Linux binaries that are normally installed in every installation: